-$100 to The Crow's Nest | Good Times
+$50 to The Crow's Nest | Good Times

-Enter to win a $100 Gift Certificate to The Crow’s Nest Restaurant in Santa Cruz.
+Enter for a chance to win a $50 Gift Certificate to The Crow’s Nest Restaurant in Santa Cruz.

 The Crow’s Nest Restaurant is one of Santa Cruz’ most beloved restaurants.
 For over 50 years guests have returned again and again for breathtaking panoramic views of Santa Cruz Harbor, lighthouse and wharf, and to enjoy award-winning cuisine, spirits and live entertainment.
 Daily breakfast, lunch and dinner in our downstairs dining room offer fresh seafood, pasta creations, Midwestern aged beef and daily chef’s specials.
 Upstairs, the Breakwater Bar & Grill features a variety of appetizers and casual meals.